2019 Bucharest Open

-The 2019 BRD Bucharest Open was a tennis tournament played on outdoor clay courts.
-It was the sixth edition of the tournament and part of the International category of the 2019 WTA Tour.
-It was held from 15 to 21 July 2019 at the Arenele BNR in Bucharest, Romania.
+The 2019 BRD Bucharest Open was a women's professional tennis tournament played on outdoor clay courts.
+It was the sixth and last edition of the tournament and part of the International category of the 2019 WTA Tour.
+It was held from 15 July until 21 July 2019 at the Arenele BNR in Bucharest, Romania.
+Unseeded Elena Rybakina won the singles title.